deployment

 ):

-Usage: chr deployment info [OPTIONS]
+Usage: chr deployment info [<options>]

 Information about a deployed blockchain

--d, --network TEXT Specify which deployment target to use
+-d, --network=<text> Specify which deployment target to use

--bc, --blockchain TEXT Name of blockchain to deploy
+-bc, --blockchain=<text> Name of blockchain in deployment configuration

 Options: